CUBRID/cubrid-manual/en/sql/partition.rst

 .. code-block:: sql

-    CREATE TABLE nation2
+    CREATE TABLE nation2 (
-    ( code CHAR(3),
+      code CHAR (3),
+      name VARCHAR (50)
-      name VARCHAR(50) )
+    )
-    PARTITION BY HASH ( code) PARTITIONS 4;
+    PARTITION BY HASH (code)
+    PARTITIONS 4;

-The following example shows how to insert data to the hash partition created in the example 1.
+The following example shows how to insert data to the hash partition created in the above example.
 When a value is inserted into a hash partition, the partition to store the data is determined by the hash value of the partition key.
 If the partition key value is **NULL**, the data is stored in the first partition.

 .. code-block:: sql

-    INSERT INTO nation2 VALUES ('KOR','Korea');
+    INSERT INTO nation2 VALUES ('KOR', 'Korea');
-    INSERT INTO nation2 VALUES ('USA','USA United States of America');
+    INSERT INTO nation2 VALUES ('USA', 'USA United States of America');
-    INSERT INTO nation2 VALUES ('FRA','France');
+    INSERT INTO nation2 VALUES ('FRA', 'France');
-    INSERT INTO nation2 VALUES ('DEN','Denmark');
+    INSERT INTO nation2 VALUES ('DEN', 'Denmark');
-    INSERT INTO nation2 VALUES ('CHN','China');
+    INSERT INTO nation2 VALUES ('CHN', 'China');
-    INSERT INTO nation2 VALUES (NULL,'AAA');
+    INSERT INTO nation2 VALUES (NULL, 'AAA');

 .. note::